QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 Heavy Tails
 -----------

-So what has this to do with heavy tails?
+So what has this to do with Pareto tails?

 The answer is that :eq:`firm_dynam` is a Kesten process.